BrendelGroup/BWASP/HOWTO.md

 # BWASP HOWTO - an example for how to use the software

+## For the impatient or those just needing a reminder

+Please go to [data/README](../data/README.md) for production-level workflow scripting (pretty cool!).

 ## Preparation

 At this stage, you should have completed the BWASP installation steps